Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: Example model setup and semiclassical Boltzmann approach

 where $g_1$, $g_2$ and $g_3$ are the SM gauge couplings for $U(1)_Y$, $SU(2)_L$ and $SU(3)_C$, respectively, $Y$ is the weak hypercharge of $f/F$, while $\mc{R}_2$ and $\mc{R}_3$ are the corresponding representations under $SU(2)_L$ and $SU(3)_C$, whose Casimir invariants are denoted as $C_2({\cal R_X})$.
 We state some typical values for the effective gauge coupling $G$ for the five different realizations of this model in Table \ref{tab:G_val}. { }

-The gauge interactions are sufficiently large to safely assume that the mediators, as well as the SM fermions, interact quickly enough with the thermal bath to reach a state of thermal equilibrium so that we do not need to study their kinetic evolution.
-Furthermore, we parametrize the mass splitting in the dark sector by the dimensionless variable
+The gauge interactions are sufficiently large to safely assume that the mediators, as well as the SM fermions, interact quickly enough with the thermal bath to reach a state of thermal equilibrium, so that we do not need to study their kinetic evolution.
+Furthermore, we parameterize the mass splitting in the dark sector by the dimensionless variable

-With these definitions, the four parameters of our model class are the portal Yukawa $\ydm$, the effective gauge coupling $G$, the mass splitting in the dark sector $\delta$ and the parent particle mass $m_F$.
+With these definitions, the four parameters of our class of models are the portal Yukawa $\ydm$, the effective gauge coupling $G$, the mass splitting in the dark sector $\delta$, and the parent particle mass $m_F$.